-Buffalo Arts Studio (BAS) is a not-for-profit arts organization whose mission is to provide affordable studio space and regular public exposure for regional, national, and international artists through exhibitions, and to enrich the community with art classes, mural programs, and public art.
-Exhibitions, public art projects, and classes help the studio serve as a cultural center.
+Buffalo Arts Studio (BAS) is a not-for-profit arts organization whose mission is to provide affordable studio space and exposure for visual artists while creating community cultural connections through exhibitions, public art, and educational programs.

 Buffalo Arts Studio was incorporated in 1991 and began renting studios to artists in a 15,000-sq.-ft. space in the Tri-Main Center.
 Our first gallery opened in 1992 and, in 1993, BAS developed a small Board of Directors.
 That same year, a city-wide mural program called Project CREATE (Community Revitalization through Environmental Art and Team Efforts) completed its first mural in Delaware Park.